Rashid Rida: 1913 coup d'état

 In 1913 CUP (Committee of Union and Progress) launched a coup to establish a one-party state under a de facto triumvirate of the Three Pashas, which consisted of Enver Pasha, Talaat Pasha, and Djemal Pasha.
 During the years of the World War, Arabs and Salafis were harshly persecuted by Djemal Pasha, a CUP leader holding military and civilian power in Syria.
 Many Arabists would be court-martialed and executed, and many Salafi scholars exiled, leading prominent Salafis such as Rida and Tahir al-Jaza'iri to support the British-backed Arab Revolt led by Sharif Hussain.
 Rida condemned the coup and continued to call the Young Turks an "enemy of Arabs and of Islam."
 By 1913, he began organizing against the Ottoman government to establish a new Islamic pan-Arab empire, which would include the Arabian Peninsula, Syria, and Iraq.

 Rida joined the ranks of Sa'ud's boosters in the Arab world.
 Rida saw him as a strong Muslim ruler capable of preventing British imperial designs on the Arab world.
 In March 1914, Rida wrote in al-Manar that CUP was assisting Zionists in Palestine and accused Zionists of seeking to establish a Jewish state from "Palestine to the Euphrates".
 He warned that not a single Muslim would remain in the Promised Land of Judaism.
-Al-Manar became a chief source of spreading Arab anti-semitism in the months leading up to World War I, portraying Jewish people as the controllers of European finances.
+Al-Manar became a chief source of spreading awareness against Zionism in the months leading up to World War I, portraying Jewish people as the controllers of European finances.